-With Facebook removing grey ticks from business Pages and changing the algorithm to limit a pages organic reach (Click here to find out more) it’s inarguable that small and medium sized businesses will be most effected.
+With Facebook removing grey ticks from business Pages and changing the algorithm to limit a pages organic reach (Click here to find out more) it’s inarguable that small and medium-sized businesses will be most affected.

 Currently, without boosting a Facebook post it will only reach roughly 1-3% of your following, this looks like it will be impacted further with the new changes.

 Facebook for local businesses: Can you do it with no marketing budget?